-Coverage Available Upon Termination
+Coverage Available on Termination

-For information about non-group plans available through us with no waiting period or pre-existing condition limitations, visit our Website at: www.kp.org or contact Member Services Monday through Friday between 7:30 a.m. and 9 p.m. at 1-800-777-7902 or 711 (TTY).
+For information about non-group plans available through us with no waiting period or pre-existing condition limitations, contact Member Services Monday through Friday between 7:30 a.m. and 9 p.m. at 1-800-777-7902 or 711 (TTY) or online at www.kp.org.